#DNL34 · Nov 29 – Dec 1· 2024

 Tatiana Bazzichelli (Director, Disruption Network Institute, Artistic Director, Disruption Network Lab, IT/DE).
 Jutta Weber (Professor for Media, Culture & Society, Paderborn University, DE).

-Lucy Suchman (Professor Emerita, Lancaster University, UK/CA), Erik Reichborn-Kjennerud (Senior Research Fellow, Norwegian Institute of International Affairs, NO), Elke Schwarz (Associate Professor, Queen Mary University London, UK), Marijn Hoijtink (Associate Professor, University of Antwerp, BE), Moderated by Jutta Weber (Professor for Media, Culture & Society, Paderborn University , DE).
+Lucy Suchman (Professor Emerita, Lancaster University, UK/CA), Erik Reichborn-Kjennerud (Senior Research Fellow, Norwegian Institute of International Affairs, NO), Elke Schwarz (Associate Professor, Queen Mary University London, UK), Marijn Hoijtink (Associate Professor in International Relations, Principle Investigator PLATFORM WARS, University of Antwerp, NL/BE), Moderated by Jutta Weber (Professor for Media, Culture & Society, Paderborn University , DE).

 16:45–17:15 · SHARING BREAK

-Shona Illingworth (Artist, Filmmaker, Professor of Art, Film, and Media, University of Kent, UK), Anthony Downey (Professor of Visual Culture in the Middle East and North Africa, Birmingham City University, UK).
+Shona Illingworth (Artist and Professor of Art, Film and Media, University of Kent, DK/UK), Anthony Downey (Professor of Visual Culture in the Middle East and North Africa, Birmingham City University, UK).

 18:00–18:30 · SHARING BREAK

-Sophia Goodfriend (Post-Doctoral Fellow, Harvard Kennedy School’s Middle East Initiative, Journalist, +972 Magazine, IL), Khalil Dewan (PhD Nomos Fellow in Law at SOAS University of London, UK), Matt Mahmoudi (Head of the Silicon Valley Initiative at Amnesty International, Assistant Professor in Digital Humanities, University of Cambridge, UK).
+Matt Mahmoudi (Researcher & Advisor on AI & Human Rights at Amnesty Tech/Assistant Professor in Digital Humanities at Uni. of Cambridge, DK/IR/UK), Sophia Goodfriend (Post-Doctoral Fellow, Harvard Kennedy School’s Middle East Initiative, Journalist, +972 Magazine, IL), Khalil Dewan (PhD Nomos Fellow in Law at SOAS University of London, UK).
 Moderated by Matthias Monroy (Editor of the German civil rights journal Bürgerrechte & Polizei/CILIP and nd.Der Tag, DE).

 Sunday, December 1, 2024